sbnighut/flag-picker/README.md

 1. The API is currently case sensitive for the path and query parameters.
 2. Other CRUD operations such as POST, PUT and DELETE are not yet supported for simplicity.
-3. A lot of things can be made confguration based such as file path for reaching content, common place for storing exception emplates etc. Omitting it for time being due to time constraints.
+3. A lot of things can be made confguration based such as file path for reading content, common place for storing exception templates etc. Omitting it for time being due to time constraints.

 **Schema used for Database:**
 1. I am using `NOSQL` database instead of `SQL`.